-At the conclusion of a hearing, the administrative law hearings examiner would have to submit a determination of findings of fact and conclusions of law to the Department of the Attorney General and LARA and the appropriate board in the hearing report.
-The report could recommend the assessment of penalties.
+At the conclusion of a hearing, the administrative law examiner would have to submit a determination of findings of fact and conclusions of law to the Department of the Attorney General and LARA and the appropriate board in the hearing report.
+The report could recommend the assessment of penalties, as described below.
 The Department would have to submit a copy of a hearing report to the person who made the complaint and the person against whom the complaint was made.

-Within 60 days after a board received an administrative law hearings examiner's report, the board would have to meet and make a determination of the penalties to be assessed, based on the report.
+Within 60 days after a board received an administrative law hearing examiner's hearing report, the board would have to meet and make a determination of the penalties to be assessed.
+The board would have to make its determination based on the report.
 A transcript of a hearing or a portion of the transcript would have to be made available to the board upon request.
 If a transcript were requested, the board would have to make its determination at a meeting held within 60 days after receiving the transcript.
 If the board did not determine the appropriate penalties to be assessed within that time limit, the LARA Director could determine the appropriate penalty and issue a final order assessing that penalty.

-A board member who participated in an investigation of a complaint or who had attended an informal conference could not participate in making a final determination in a proceeding on that complaint.
+A board member who participated in an investigation of a complaint filed with LARA or who had attended an informal conference could not participate in making a final determination in a proceeding on that complaint.